fgasparro/EdgeDS-Docs/docs/Edge_API.rst

 ***********************

-Check with manas about whether to include the next 4
+Check with Manas about whether to include the next 4

 ``Get ``
 -------------------